f0ks/column-width/README.txt

 -commands works only with names 'godown' and 'godown222' (weird)

 TODO:
+0. store separate width value for each page instance

 1. add keyboard shortcuts for page width adjustments
 2. add mousewheel shortcuts
 3. add options